HeyTea expansion POS-less payment or test

 📌 HEYTEA isn’t using one provider—it’s benchmarking multiple acquirers, commoditising them.

-📌 The expansion is small—this isn’t Starbucks rolling out in 100+ locations.
+📌 The expansion is relatively small (updated in September 2025, less than 100 locations overseas)—this isn’t Starbucks rolling out in 500+ locations.

 HeyTea global expansion is not the payment revolution that Adyen & Checkout.com want you (and themselves?) to believe.
-Both PSPs rushed to drop their press releases within five days of each other, competing to frame HeyTea tiny rollout (26 or 39 stores) as a major global milestone.
+Both PSPs rushed to drop their press releases within five days of each other, competing to frame HeyTea tiny rollout as a major global milestone.

-The reality is way more basic: HeyTea expansion POS-less payment is pushing a small test, benchmarking acquirers, and avoiding POS investment.
+The reality is far simpler: HeyTea’s expansion of POS-less payment is a small test, benchmarking acquirers, and avoiding massive POS investment.

 The funniest point in this story?
 Adyen launched a nuclear weapon for actually a pretty small number of transactions and locations, far from their original product proposition, enabling large-scale unified commerce for Entreprise customers by selling heavy investment in hardware and software.
 Adyen must be way more attracted to the 3400 outlets in China.